A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

 Our minds become like a monkey, jumping from thought to thought, with no real presence in the current moment.

-In order to still our minds and quiet our racing thoughts, it’s important to practice mindfulness.
-We take a deep breath, calm our bodies and find stillness, and focus our thoughts on one thing.
-Being mindful of the present moment helps us feel happier, be more productive, and feel calmer.
+To still our minds and quiet our racing thoughts, it’s important to practice mindfulness.
+We take deep breaths, calm our bodies, find stillness, and focus our thoughts on one thing.

-- A flat, low edged container for the sand:
+- A flat, low-edged container for the sand:

 - Shoebox lid